Trade Ally Information

 Program Closure When Funds Are Exhausted.
 This rebate program will close once all incentive funds for the program have been exhausted.
 A program closure announcement will be published on our residential rebate program information page.

 To be eligible for rebates, natural gas furnaces and boilers must be Air Conditioning, Heating and Refrigeration Institute (AHRI) or ENERGY STAR approved.
-To determine if your equipment qualifies, visit the AHRI and ENERGY STAR websites.
+To determine if your equipment qualifies, visit the ENERGY STAR website.
 Tank type (storage) and tankless natural gas water heaters must be ENERGY STAR approved and installed on or after July 1, 2014 to qualify for rebates.
 Furnace tune-up rebates are for existing natural gas furnaces only, limited to one rebate every five years, effective January 1, 2016.

 - Heat Loss Load Calculation: Since properly sized heating equipment operates more efficiently and results in greater occupant comfort, you are strongly encouraged to perform a proper building heat loss calculation and to size the new heating equipment accordingly.